 To give yourself the best chance of defeating the charge, contact a skilled defense attorney as soon as you are arrested.
-Greenville solicitation lawyer Christopher L. Jones could offer a vigorous defense that could spare you the severe consequences of a conviction.
+Experienced Greenville solicitation lawyer, Christopher L. Jones, could offer a vigorous defense that could spare you the severe consequences of a conviction.

 Prostitution Charges Includes Solicitation